arXiv/html_feedback/README.md

 ## Description

 This is a flask demo for the ArXiv bug report function.
 The bug report initiation could be done in two ways(screenshot and highlight).
-The link to design document is https://www.figma.com/file/p13ZktQJEV8CXx3M7Z10fe/ArXiv-Error-report?node-id=0%3A1&t=gEav7Q8shh8D9Du0-1.
+The link to design document is [figma ArXiv-Error-report Desgin](https://www.figma.com/file/p13ZktQJEV8CXx3M7Z10fe/ArXiv-Error-report?node-id=0%3A1&t=gEav7Q8shh8D9Du0-1).

 ## Run the code